dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/api-reference/long-lines-unit.md

 # CLongLinesUnit Class

 The CLongLinesUnit class represents an intermediate result unit whose type is long lines.
+Short line segments that are located in the same line are extended and merged to form a long line segment.

 ## Definition